realitytracing/Reality-Tracing-WIP/artifact-analyzed/trust-runaway-local-ends-and-human-clamps.md

 - Moral purity
 - Ideological dominance
 - Efficiency
+- Institutional preservation
 - Growth
-- Wants
-- Desires
-- Immediate Wants

-Local ends are not inherently problematic.
+Local ends are not inherently pathological.

 They become unstable when modeled as:

 - Frictionless
 - Unopposed
 - Unbounded
-- Socially inert
+- Detached from human reaction

 ---